What Is Email Automation and Why Does It Matter?Reading Time: 5 minutes

 Mailchimp defines email automation as the use of predefined rules to trigger email messages based on specific actions customers take.
 Another example of email automation includes cart abandonment emails.
 For instance, if a customer leaves a website with an item in their shopping cart but never finished checking out.

 Email automation allows you to complete those repetitive tasks you might not otherwise have time to complete and it gives you more time to focus on other areas that might need attention such as customer service.

-Overall, email automation enables you to reach the right people at the right time, without taking the time to create and send an email every time.
+Overall, it enables you to reach the right people at the right time, without taking the time to create and send an email every time.

 The Benefits of Email Automation

 Email automation provides several benefits.
-Here are some of the few:
+Here are some of them: